© Elizabeth Leidel

 We Grow

-Fellowship in Faith and Other Upcoming Events
+Fellowship in Faith Holy Week and Easter

 It's time to register for Family Communion Class!
 This beloved, 4-part course is a chance for parents and children to learn side-by-side about communion in the Episcopal Church.
-Led by Charles Janoff, it concludes with a special Family Communion Service on Sunday, May 5th, at 9:30.
+Led by Charles Janoff, it concludes with a special Family Communion Service on Sunday, May 5, at 9:30am.
 Class dates: April 7 (parents only), April 14, 21 & 28.
 To register, please click here.
 Questions?
 Please email Mo.
 Kate.

 Family Retreat at Camp DeWolfe